 About Coffee 4 Kids Honduras

-We raise funds with coffee to help kids.
+We raise funds with Honduran coffee to help Honduran families.

 Honduras

 Home to white sand beaches, expansive rainforests, Mayan ruins, and amazingly diverse people, Honduras is a gem among Central American countries.
-Sadly, the tropical nation has also played host to a myriad of issues over the last few years, ranging from a coup d'état in 2009 to immense, ongoing poverty.
+Sadly, the tropical nation has also played host to a myriad of issues over the last few years, ranging from drug wars in 2014 to devastating hurricanes in 2020.

 Ministries